justarandomgeek/vscode-factoriomod-debug/doc/language-lua.md

 ```
 Factorio also allows require paths with slashes, and replaces any file extension in them with `.lua`.

-The generated `.luarc.json` file has `moduleMap` and `requirePattern` confugired to handle these variations.
+The generated `.luarc.json` file has `moduleMap` and `requirePattern` configured to handle these variations.
 If your workspace is not the root `/mods` folder, you may want to add the `/mods` folder as a library path in `emmyrc.json` to allow resolving mod names.

 ### `storage`